-Promote app engagement - Announcements are a great way to promote the event game or any other app feature that's important to your event.
+Promote app engagement - Announcements are a great way to promote the Event Game or any other app feature that's important to your event.

 After the Event

-Once your event is over, use announcements to communicate with staff and sponsors, thank attendees, and more.
+When your event is over, use announcements to communicate with staff and sponsors, thank attendees, and more.
 Here are some ideas and tips for post-event notifications:

 Ask attendees to complete an event survey - If you're using a post-event survey, send a reminder after the event to increase the completion rate.
 Link directly to the survey so that attendees can easily complete it!

-Exhibitors and staff reminders - Remind your vendors to clean up their booths or follow up with their leads, and remind staff to complete any final tasks.
+Exhibitor and staff reminders - Remind your vendors to clean up their booths or follow up with their leads, and remind staff to complete any final tasks.

 Questions?
 Chat Us or Email firstname.lastname@example.org